elephantscale/es-training-new/deep-learning/generic/DL-LSTMs.md

  *  Why do human brains forget?

-     -  Is it because we can’t hold the information?
+     -  Is it because we can't hold the information?

-     -  No, when we “remember” something we realize the data was there all along.
+     -  No, when we "remember" something we realize the data was there all along.

      -  But we somehow de-emphasized it.